 Typically, during a test, participants will try to complete typical tasks while observers watch, listen and takes notes.
 The goal is to identify any usability problems, collect qualitative and quantitative data and determine the participant's satisfaction with the product.
 To run an effective usability test, you need to develop a solid test plan, recruit participants , and then analyze and report your findings.
 Usability Body of Knowledge.
 Ultimate Guide to Website Wireframing.
 Most designers wireframe their designs in one way or another, even if it just involves them making quick sketches on the back of some scratch paper.

+Wireframing is an important part of the design process, especially for more complex projects.
 Task-Centered User Interface Design : 4.
 Evaluating the Design Without Users.
 The 4 questions to ask in a cognitive walkthrough.
 About the cognitive walkthrough The cognitive walkthrough is a formalised way of imagining people’s thoughts and actions when they use an interface for the first time.

 Walkthroughs identify problems that new users will have when they first use an interface.
 You select one of the tasks that the design is intended to support and then you step through the task, action by action, seeing if you can identify any problems with the interface.
 What user interface designers need to know about how human memory works.